 In the future, people prone to motion sickness may find relief in wearables instead of medication.
 Utilizing their expertise in neurology, Reliefband partnered with Nypro and Radius to develop a wearable device to fight against nausea.
 The medical-grade wristband provides relief to those who suffer from nausea caused by motion sickness, chemotherapy or even virtual reality gaming.

 Wearables can be used to measure glucose levels without drawing blood, take accurate biometrics from a device that fits in your ear and end the use of antidepressants with a headband.
 Their potential is staggering, and their applications in a variety of fields and industries are only growing.

-Healthcare wearables and remote patient monitoring come in handy with military personnel, police officers, firefighters and others who are in similar emergency occupations, too.
+Wearable healthcare technology and remote patient monitoring come in handy with military personnel, police officers, firefighters and others who are in similar emergency occupations, too.
 Uniforms can be built with wearable technologies built in, allowing them to adapt to the environments (by monitoring changing temperatures or measuring activity levels) and provide relief as needed.

 Wearables are also poised to revolutionize the sports industry.
 During the Golden State Warriors’ dominant 2015 season, the team started using wearable devices made by Catapult Sports, a miniature device that aims to reduce the amount of injuries in high-intensity sports.

 A little over halfway through the taxing 84-game season, head coach Steve Kerr benched the team’s four star players.
 As the complaints from fans thundered in, Kerr explained that the players’ feedback as well as data collected from the wearables indicated that they needed a break.
 These on-body devices gave the coaching staff the insight they needed to secure the NBA championship.